)}

 2. Manual pentesting runs annually or per major release, finding the business logic flaws, chained exploits, and authentication bypasses that scanners structurally cannot detect

-This is exactly how we approach it at Cyber Secify.
-We run manual penetration testing across web apps, APIs, cloud environments, and mobile apps.
+This is exactly how we approach it at Cybersecify.
+We run manual penetration testing across web apps, APIs, cloud environments, and mobile apps on both Android and iOS.
 AI does first-pass analysis on reconnaissance, attack surface mapping, and pattern recognition.
-Then our OSCP-certified co-founder Rathnakara (OSCP, CompTIA PenTest+) personally validates every finding before it enters the report.
+Then our OSCP-certified co-founder Rathnakara (OSCP) personally validates every finding before it enters the report.
 AI without human oversight misses context, hallucinates issues, and ships false positives.
 Every finding we report has been verified by a human who understands your application.

 5 Vulnerability Classes Scanners Cannot Find (Real Examples)